If you are struggling with stress check out these 9 secrets on how to lead a less stressful life.

+A stress free life sure sounds amazing, doesn’t it?
+But it’s not something many of us can achieve.
 Being a type A, I’ve always had a tendency toward being a bit stressed out.
-I can sometimes be wound pretty tight and my stress levels rise when I’m running late, Little A isn’t cooperating, or things aren’t going how I planned.
+I can sometimes be wound pretty tight and my stress levels rise when I’m running late, my kids aren’t cooperating, or things aren’t going how I planned.
 So I’m always looking for ways to lead a less stressful life.

 Stress can be more detrimental to the mind and body than a lot of people realize.
 Chronic stress can lead to everything from headaches, depression and insomnia, to loss of menstrual cycle in women and weight gain.
 It can also make you more susceptible to viral illnesses like colds and the flu.

 Here are a few tips for how to lead a less stressful life.

 Exercise is my #1 tip for stress relief.
 Remember when Elle Woods said, “Exercise gives you endorphins.
 Endorphins make you happy.”
 Well it’s the truth.
 Exercise has been proven to boost your mood and relieve stress in the body.
 When I’ve had a particularly stressful day with the kids, the minute the hubs gets home I hand the baby to him and immediately go for a run, or to the garage to do some intense working out.
 And I come back into the house feeling 1000 times better.

 A lot of times stress can occur while we’re at work.
 Try to take 10 minutes away from your desk and just go for a little walk.
 You will be amazed at how much better you feel when you’re done.